 The Company subsequently measures all equity investments at fair value.
 Where the company's management has elected to present fair value gains and losses on equity investments in other comprehensive income, there is no subsequent reclassification of fair value gains and losses to profit or loss.
-Dividends from such investments are recognised in profit or loss as other income when the Company's right to receive payments is established.
+Dividends from such investments are recognised in profit or loss iii) Impairment of financial assets